-- 1.8 The District Council's Screening Opinion of April 2018 required that the Parish Council undertake a Strategic Environment Assessment (SEA) of the Neighbourhood Plan in line with the Environmental Assessment of Plans and Programmes Regulations 2004.
-The Parish Council has chosen to do so by incorporating the assessment into a wider Sustainability Appraisal (SA/SEA) of the Plan.
-A Draft SA/SEA report has been prepared to act as an adjunct to the Pre-Submission Plan during the Plan's public consultation.
-This involved consultation with the relevant statutory bodies that resulted in an agreed framework of sustainability objectives against which to measure the attributes of the Plan and any reasonable alternatives to the preferred policies.
-The final version of the SA/SEA report will be published with the Submission Plan. - 1.9 The Habitats Regulations Assessment (HRA) of the new Local Plan of September 2017 screened out any likely significant effects of Policy RUR6 on the Chilterns Beechwood Special Area of Conservation (SAC), subject to this Neighbourhood Plan considering any effects arising from its detailed proposals.
-In line with the Conservation of Habitats & Species Regulations 2017, the Parish Council has commissioned the provision of technical information, which has informed the proposals and will also inform the assessment by the District Council (in agreement with Natural England) of the final proposals at the submission stage.
+- 1.9 The District Council's Screening Opinion of April 2018 required that the Parish Council undertake a Strategic Environment Assessment (SEA) of the Neighbourhood Plan in line with the Environmental Assessment of Plans and Programmes Regulations 2004.
+The Parish Council has chosen to do so by incorporating the assessment into a wider Sustainability Appraisal (SA/SEA) of the Plan. - 1.10 The scope of the SA/SEA was agreed with the statutory bodies and its objectives and measures were used to identify any potential significant environmental effects of the qualifying sites for housing allocation.
+They were also used to assess the effects of the other emerging policies of the Plan.

+- 1.11 A draft SA/SEA report was prepared to act as an adjunct to the Pre-Submission Plan during the Plan's public consultation, as per the Regulations.
+The Council and its specialist advisers have reviewed the comments made on the report in the light of modifications made to the final version of the Plan and is was modified accordingly.
+The final version of the SA/SEA report is published separately. - 1.12 The Habitats Regulations Assessment (HRA) of the new Local Plan of September 2017 screened out any likely significant effects of Policy RUR6 on the Chilterns Beechwood Special Area of Conservation (SAC), subject to this Neighbourhood Plan considering any effects arising from its detailed proposals. - 1.13 In line with the Conservation of Habitats & Species Regulations 2017, the Parish Council has commissioned the provision of technical information, which has informed the proposals and will also inform the assessment by the District Council (in agreement with Natural England) of the final proposals at the submission stage.
+As the 'competent authority', the District Council has completed a screening and appropriate assessment of the final version of the Plan and determined that there are no likely significant environmental effects arising from its policies.
+Further details are contained in the separate Basic Conditions Statement and HRA Technical Report.